 If you talk to any experience designer, they will tell you that it’s a mistake to run to the garden center without a plan or idea.
-I guess that’s why one of Stephen R. Covey’s most popular quotes from the 7 Habits of Highly Effective People is, “Begin with the end in mind.”
+I guess that’s why one of Stephen R. Covey’s most popular quotes from “The 7 Habits of Highly Effective People” (Amazon link) is, “Begin with the end in mind.”

 The point here is that the planning process is something that you can also do as a home owner.
 Research, create a wish list, measure your yard, draw some blobs… that’s totally doable, right?

 7- Choose a Garden Color Palette

 Another tempting mistake to make is to run to the garden center and choose all of the pretty plants, without thinking of the colors that you want in your landscape.
 But, today we are thinking like a garden designer and resisting the urge, right?